Reopening plan focuses on the “3S: Screening, Sanitizing and Spacing”

 “Our plans have been weeks in the making and build upon our recent experience reopening portions of Universal Orlando CityWalk,” said Sprouls.
 “You will see we have created a new level of best practice for our already aggressive health, safety, and hygiene procedures.
 We have followed CDC guidelines, the advice of health officials, and recommendations from our own experts.”

 The task force unanimously passed the adoption of the reopening of Universal Orlando.
 The next step?
-Getting the plan evaluated by Orange County Mayor Jerry Demings and final approval from Florida’s Governor Ron DeSantis.
-The county staff will also make visits to the property as part the evaluation process.
+The plan was evaluated by Orange County Mayor Jerry Demings and approved by Florida’s Governor Ron DeSantis.
+The county staff also visited the property as part the evaluation process.

 With roughly 131.4 million visitors traveling to Florida in 2019, according to Visit Florida, the state relies heavily on tourism, especially in Central Florida—the theme park capitol of the world.
 With Disney Springs and Universal Orlando’s CityWalk shopping/dining complexes recently reopened (albeit with new coronavirus measures in place), locals and tourists alike have been wondering when the Orlando tourism giants will follow suit in opening their theme park gates.